 Tobacco is especially harmful to people with diabetes.
 Having diabetes already increases a person's chances of having a heart attack or stroke.
 Diabetes that's not well controlled can damage blood vessels.
 Using tobacco speeds up this damage and puts people at an even higher risk for getting heart disease or having a stroke at a younger age.

 Smoking also affects how the body absorbs and uses insulin.
 For people who take insulin shots, it can make the action of their insulin hard to predict.
-If you use tobacco, Group Health has many resources to help you quit.
+If you use tobacco, Kaiser Permanente has many resources to help you quit.